 - Welcome change: Consider an accident, setback, roadblock, detour, loss, misfortune or any kind of life altering event, however small or big, as an opportunity to grow and do something different.

-- Initiate change: Don’t just wait for change, make the change by living life intentionally and by design- not by default.
+- Initiate change: Don’t just wait for change, make the change by living life intentionally while seeking wisdom from God.
 It’s been well said that “If you want things in your life to change, than you must change things in your life”

 - Be committed to health & wellness: Regard your body as a holy temple that you are constantly improving as you vigilantly guard it from abuse, pollution, neglect and such.
 Your body can also be likened to your life-vehicle that you need to have running in optimum condition.

-- Be committed to personal development: Regard your mind and spirit as the inner-sanctum of your temple and your greatest asset that you constantly invest in to become an even better version of YOU.
+- Be committed to personal development: Regard your mind and spirit as the inner-sanctum of your temple and your asset to responsibly invest in and maintain so to be worthy of our calling.

 A Masterpiece In Progress

-Overcoming limited thinking is an essential element in the psychology of success and must be squared-off with in a courageous and proactive manner.
+Overcoming limited thinking is an essential element in a attaining and maintaining a healthy mindset, and must be squared-off with in a courageous and proactive manner.
 As we begin to develop more positive and progressive thinking, we can then create a positive snow-ball effect with the power of advanced thinking.

 The main idea here is to cultivate a mindset that is always moving forward.
 Rejoice and celebrate the milestones of progress, but don’t get complacent or ever think you have “arrived”.
-Always look for more possibilities and ways to improve and enjoy the process of designing your life-masterpiece of the only YOU there is.
+Always be open to improve and enjoy the process of allowing God to design your life into the masterpiece of His making.